sh1boot/sh1boot.github.io/_posts/2023-12-18-why-i-want-a-dedicated-hash-instruction.md

 mistaken assumption that bandwidth benchmarks are the only thing that matter.

-SIMD demands a lot of set up and tear-down costs to handle edges, but in the case of hashing that's frequently the whole operation, and the operations to make it work in SIMD are counterproductive to getting an answer quickly and getting the answer as quickly as possible.
+SIMD demands a lot of set up and tear-down costs to handle edges and to mix across the width of the vector, but in the case of hashing that's frequently the whole operation, and the extra operations to fit the problem into SIMD ops are entity counterproductive to getting an answer the quickly as possible.
 SIMD is inherently _bad at this_.

 Because hashing occurs so much in data addressing, it's just absurd to